marcosvandrade/realtime-stock-analysis-XPe/README.md

-# Initial project Pos-graduation Data Engineer in XPe Education
+# Initial project to Pos-graduation Data Engineer in XPe Education